Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Scaling Agent Design

 While there exist various potential algorithms for implementing multi-dimensional scaling, we advocate model-based methods that allow interpreting the inferred scaling actions~\cite{sedlak_equilibrium_2024,chen_causeinfer_2019}.
 Further, given the dynamic and fast-paced nature of IoT streams, building scaling policies with few samples is desirable.
 To that extent, we present a tailor-made scaling agent that applies \underline{R}egression \underline{A}nalysis of \underline{S}tructural \underline{K}nowledge (RASK).
 RASK continuously improves its structural knowledge of the environment---expressed through continuous variable relations, which it uses to repeatedly optimize the SLO fulfillment through a numerical solver.
 As depicted in Fig.~\ref{fig:rask-overview}, RASK first \textcircled{ 1} creates a tabular structure from the time-series data and trains the regression functions; it then \textcircled{ 2} supplies these functions together with SLOs and parameter bounds to the numerical solver.
 Finally, \textcircled{ 3} the solver produces parameter assignments for all monitored services, which are scaled through the MUDAP API.
 These steps---the \textit{RASK logic}---will be explained in the next subsections.

 The RASK logic is executed in a continuous action-perception cycle---creating the \textit{RASK agent}.
 However, how often should this autoscaling cycle be executed?
 An argument for slower cycles would be the execution overhead, whereas faster cycles might help during highly dynamic request patterns~\cite{zhao_tiny_2022}.
 Also, changes to the processing environment are not immediately reflected, i.e., after an elasticity strategy, the system requires time to stabilize within the new configuration.
-For example, the Kubernetes (k8s) Vertical Pod Autoscaler\footnotemark (VPA) by default recommends scaling actions every 1min; if applying the action, a 10min cooldown period is enforced.
-However, in our initial experiments, processing services (e.g., the object detector) stabilized in less than 5s.
-We think that this deserves dedicated optimization and analysis, however, not in the scope of this paper.
-Hence, we simplify the decision and choose evaluation cycles of 10s.
+For example, the Kubernetes (k8s) Vertical Pod Autoscaler\footnotemark (VPA) by default recommends scaling actions every 1min; after applying an action, a 10min cooldown period is enforced.
+However, in our initial experiments, processing services (e.g., object detection) stabilized in less than 5s.
+This deserves dedicated optimization and analysis, but not in the scope of this paper.
+Hence, we simplify the decision and choose evaluation cycles of 10s---detached from any processing service.